thejaywhy/easy_tf_do/README.md

 # easy_tf_do
-A simple [Terraform] (http://terraform.io) configuration for spinning up a [Digital Ocean] (https://digitalocean.com) Droplet, and installing NGINX.
+A simple [Terraform] (http://terraform.io) configuration for spinning up a [DigitalOcean] (https://digitalocean.com) Droplet, and installing NGINX.
 This is really just a demo to show how easy it is to get started with Terraform.

 # Setup
+You'll need to set up a DigitalOcean account, if you don't have one, you can use my [Referral Link] to get a free credit!
+(I get some too).

-You'll need to set up a Digital Ocean account, and more specifically, an "Personal Access Token" (PAT) for the API. and an SSH key setup as well.
-See these excellent Digital Ocean tutorials for how to do that:
+Once you have a DO account, you'll need to set up a "Personal Access Token" (PAT) for the API. and an SSH key setup as well.
+See these excellent DigitalOcean tutorials for how to do that:

 - [How To Use the DigitalOcean API v2] (https://www.digitalocean.com/community/tutorials/how-to-use-the-digitalocean-api-v2#HowToGenerateaPersonalAccessToken)
 - [How To Use SSH Keys with DigitalOcean Droplets] (https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-digitalocean-droplets)